 Each plays a part, and to ensure the lean methodology is adhered to across the organisation, it is important that all three are considered.
 Although we often mainly focus on the removal of Muda, perhaps if we focused more on Muri and Mura, we would naturally see a fall in Muda… Just something to think about!

-Eliminate the three Ms become more efficient, productive and save time and money!
+Eliminate the three Ms to become more efficient, and productive and save time and money!

 Six Sigma methodology is not a mysterious magic solution but a well-studied and tested set of tools and techniques that aim to solve problems of inefficiency within your business or projects.
 These techniques consist of spotting and removing all those faults cluttering your processes and stopping them from running as smoothly and effectively as possible.